fc-minecraft/hoc2020-md/ball.md

 # Get the ball

 ## Step 1
-It looks like the levers are stuck on the Villager lady's elevator.
-Have the Agent use its strength to flip all the levers so she can bring down the children's ball.
+It looks like the levers are stuck on the elevator.
+Have the Agent use its strength to flip all the levers so the Villager can bring down the children's ball.

 #### ~ tutorialhint